 This house next to the Spanish Steps is where English poet John Keats died of tuberculosis aged only 25.
 Its bookshelf-lined rooms, practically unchanged since 1909 when the museum was dedicated, evoke the impoverished lives of Keats and his housemate, painter Joseph Severn (1793–1879).
 There are also displays about the Romantic poets.

 Keats had come to Rome in 1820 hoping to improve his health in the Italian climate, and rented two rooms on the 3rd floor of this building.

-The bookshelf-lined rooms, practically unchanged since 1907 when the museum opened, evoke the impoverished lives of Keats and Severn.
+The building was purchased in 1906 by the Keats-Shelley Memorial Association, a group of British, American and Italian admirers of the Romantic poets.
+It houses a reference library focusing on the lives and work of Keats, Shelley, Byron, Wordsworth, Browning, Elizabeth Barrett Browning, Wilde and others.
 Faded letters, death masks and other memorabilia fill the first room where Severn slept.
 Keats' bedroom includes portraits of Keats by Severn, letters written by Severn cursing the 'brutal' Italian authorities and a 19th-century, walnut-wood barco a letto ('boat bed') – the original was burnt, along with the entire contents in the room, to prevent the spread of infection.